Tutorial to develop a Spyder plugin#

 CONF_VERSION = "1.0.0"

-Note that we are moving the definition of POMODORO_DEFAULT from widgets.py to conf.py, since we now have a dedicated place for default configuration values.
+We’ve also moved the definition of POMODORO_DEFAULT from widgets.py to config.py, as we now have a dedicated place for default configuration values.

 from qtpy.QtWidgets import QGridLayout, QGroupBox, QVBoxLayout